erwintrg/NihonAI-Japanese-E-Learning-Platform/README.md

 5. Set up database schema:
    - Go to Supabase Dashboard → SQL Editor
-   - Run the SQL from `supabase/schema.sql` (or see Database Setup section below)
+   - Run the SQL from `supabase/schema.sql`
+   - Then run `supabase/schema-updates.sql` to add onboarding and roadmap fields

 6. Run the development server:
 ```bash